Waters1993/javascript-GeolocationAPI/README.md

 ## Work Vs. Template Code

-HTML elements and CSS styling were provided as a template file for this landing page.<br>
+HTML elements and CSS styling were provided as a template file.<br>
 I added JavaScript to add dynamic and interactive content to the page such as a sticky nav bar, a tabbed component, and a slider component.
 I utilized the intersection observer API to add smooth transitions to each section.
 Performance considerations included lazy loading images and efficient script loading.<br>

 ## JavaScript concepts and techniques used